arieldo/MorBot/ROS/README.md

 ```

 Congratulations, you have successfully installed ROS Melodic on Ubuntu 18.04!
-You can now start developing and running ROS applications on your system.
+You can now start developing and running ROS applications that will take you to the moon and back.

-For more information and tutorials on using ROS, check out the [ROS Wiki](http://wiki.ros.org/) and [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials).
+For geeks ONLYU ,more information and tutorials on using ROS, check out the [ROS Wiki](http://wiki.ros.org/) and [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials).